Minimizing The Damaging Effects Of A High-Conflict Divorce

 If you are anticipating a high-conflict divorce, you need a team of skilled and compassionate attorneys on your side.
 Contact our law firm today to meet with an attorney to discuss your needs and concerns.

 What Is A High-Conflict Divorce?

 Generally speaking, there are three different types of divorces.
-One is civil and is conducted in a business-like manner and another is friendly and amicable.
-The third, and by far the most stressful, is the high conflict divorce.
+One is polite and is conducted in a business-like manner, and another is friendly and amicable.
+The third, and by far the most stressful, is the high-conflict divorce.
 While in the other two situations, the separating couple may have their disagreements, they can usually come to a reasonable compromise.
-In a high conflict divorce, however, the couple typically disagrees on almost every issue.
+In a high-conflict divorce, however, the couple typically disagrees on almost every issue.

 When children are involved, custody is often the main source of conflict.
-Determining which parent the children will live with most of the year and what type and how much visitation the other parent will receive is a major source of contention, and often puts children in the middle.
+Determining child custody and visitation is a major source of contention, and often puts children in the middle.
 This can cause rifts between children and their parents, with children feeling anger and resentment toward one or both parents.

-A high conflict divorce is likely to have both short- and long-term effects on both parties and their children.
+A contentious divorce is likely to have both short- and long-term effects on both parties and their children.
 Both adults and children are likely to suffer from depression or physical health complications as a result of the constant stress.
 Additionally, in especially traumatic cases, it is possible one or more parties involved may develop post-traumatic stress disorder (PTSD).
 Both children and adults may require some form of therapy or counseling for months or years to come.
-It is possible that a high conflict divorce could impact the ability of both parties—and their children—to have healthy relationships later on.
+It is possible that a high-conflict divorce could impact the ability of both parties — and their children — to have healthy relationships later on.

 To minimize the amount of trauma and emotional damage, you need to work with an experienced team of family law attorneys.
-Contact Rombro & Associates today to schedule a consultation.
-You can also call our office at (310) 545-1900 to speak to a member of our team.
+Contact us today to schedule a consultation with a skilled divorce lawyer.
+You can also call our office at 310 545-1900 to speak to a member of our team.